Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 These types of moths in Oklahoma have four stages in their life cycle: egg, larva, pupa, and adult.

-The egg stage lasts three to five days before hatching into small worm-like larvae that feed for weeks until reaching full maturity at up to 1 ½ inches long depending on species.
+The egg stage lasts three to five days before hatching into small worm-like larvae that feed for weeks until reaching full maturity at up to 1 ½ inches long, depending on the species.

-They then pupate underground or within a silk cocoon near their food source before emerging as an adult moth after two to four weeks depending on temperature or humidity.
+They then pupate underground or within a silk cocoon near their food source before emerging as adult moths after two to four weeks, depending on temperature or humidity.

 Corn Earworm Moths primarily mate during the late afternoon hours when they are most active while slowly moving around nearby plants.